 I am sitting in my office.
 My medical assistant just handed me an important test result.
-I opened the envelop, looked at the report and swore.
+I opened the envelope, looked at the report and swore.
 My BRCA test results read “Positive for a Deleterious Mutation.”
 I had been dreading this result for 2 weeks.
 I had been expecting this result for years.

 A part of me was immediately abusing statistics to calculate the likelihood that I was already dead, no, already terminally affected by BRCA cancer.
 The formula is: Chance of occult breast cancer x likely stage x likely mortality + likelihood of ovarian cancer found on preventative oophorectomy x mortality of stage zero OVCA.

 That is not a good formula.
 Not statistically or scientifically valid, but it summed up my mental state on 2/28/2007.
 My cancer worries had evolved over the years from my childhood ‘Ziggy’ sense that all bad things would happen to me – when bad things meant camping vacation rained out again.
 To my 20s, when breast cancer on both sides of my family meant that I was destined to get it.
 To 2 weeks before when I read on Dad’s positive test result that there is a 40% chance of ovarian cancer, if I have the gene.
 To ‘Holy Shit, I have the mutation.’